ShravyaAdarapu/madquick-assignment/README.md

 - **Tags & Search** - Organize and find passwords quickly
 - **Auto-Clear Clipboard** - Copied passwords clear after 15s
 - **Dark Mode** - Pure black theme

-## 🔐 Crypto Explanation

-I used **crypto-js** for client-side encryption because it's lightweight (~100KB), battle-tested, and works seamlessly in browsers.
-All vault items are encrypted with AES-256-CBC using a master key derived from the user's password via PBKDF2 (10,000 iterations).
-The server only stores encrypted blobs - plaintext passwords never leave the browser.

 ## 🛠️ Tech Stack